Perspective | Washington Football Team’s new name, new look — and new game — means there’s a lot to cheer

 Instead, I saw my home team — with a new name, a new look and a refreshingly spirited new game.
-Stripped of the offensive 19th century Native American stereotypes, the 21st century Washington Football Team looked like a team I might be able to root for.
+Stripped of the offensive 19th-century Native American stereotypes, the 21st-century Washington Football Team looked like a team I might be able to root for.

 During the game, I saw social justice signage on the helmets and pads of the NFL players.
 “Stop hate” and “End racism,” some of them read — a stark contrast to the imagery that used to be on Washington’s helmets.